fearro/IoT_monitoring_hemp/README.md

-# IoT_monitoring_hemp
+## Automated IoT-Based Monitoring of Industrial Hemp in Greenhouses Using Open-Source Systems and Computer Vision

+### Data repository

-Repository of data related to the scientific article "Automated IoT-Based Monitoring of Industrial Hemp in Greenhouses Using Open-Source Systems and Computer Vision", DOI:
+Repository of data related to the paper: "Automated IoT-Based Monitoring of Industrial Hemp in Greenhouses Using Open-Source Systems and Computer Vision", DOI: